roge-rm/NMCode/README.md

 * 7	Whole Tone
 * 8	Blues

-Once the scale is selected you are prompted for the root note.
-This is chosen using the same note layout as original firmware. (starting with C at the top left).
+After the scale is selected you are prompted for the root note, this is chosen using the same note layout as original firmware (starting with C at the top left).

 After the root note is selected you choose the function of the rotary knob: